Consumer Complaint Form Information

 - A copy of your complaint, along with all documentation you submitwill be sent to the business orlandlord with a request to respond to the complaint within ten days after the business orlandlord receives the complaint.

-- If the business or landlord fails to respond to the initial letter, the investigator will send another letter or attempt to contact the business or landlord for a response.
+- If the business or landlord fails to respond to the initial letter, the consumer specialist will send another letter or attempt to contact the business or landlord for a response.

 - Any response received from the business or landlord will be sent to you.